 COVID 19- Inspection

-Board discussed Inspector inspecting dearing COVID-19.
+Board discussed Inspector inspecting dearing COVID-19.what?

-Health agent would delay inspections tell April 7th due to the onsite inspection the health agent would need.
-Only emergency inspection will be done and will be left to the health agent discursion.
-Health agent will complete the two inspection she currently has.
+Health agent will delay onsite inspections until April 7th Only emergency inspections will be done and will be left to the health agentdecision .
+Health agent will complete the two inspection she currently has scheduled.

 Plumbing and Gas Inspection recommend that he could do inspection remotely.
 E. Kent will have the plumbing and gas installers send pictures to the BOH email to keep on file.